 In a SCALE-UP class, boring teacher-student lectures become a thing of the past.
 In fact, the role of a teacher becomes closer to that of a classroom facilitator than that of a traditional professor.

 More explicitly, the SCALE-UP classroom places an emphasis on classroom discussions and inquiry-based learning.
 Thusly, collaboration becomes the name of the game.
-This is particularly the case when, both outside the classroom and in, much of the interaction takes place digitally.
+This is particularly the case when, both inside and outside the classroom, much of the interaction takes place digitally.

 Digital interactivity, particularly those facilitated through cloud-based collaboration platforms, ensure that the tenets of SCALE-UP transcend the confines of class time.